Contact Us for support on (800) 668 1238

 Step 4:

 Check the shave plate.
 The shave plate can wear out over time.
 The shave plate on your snow blower has two wearing edges; simply reverse it to maximize the life of the plate.
-If it’s already been reversed, replace it with genuine, original equipment parts from Cub Cadet®.
+If it’s already been reversed, replace it with genuine, original equipment replacement parts from Cub Cadet®.

 Step 5: